ADVENTURE AT EVERY TURN

 Whether you are a mountain biker extraordinaire or a surfing connoisseur, Big Sur offers the opportunity to explore California’s coast in all kinds of ways.
 Bike, ride, surf or even kiteboard your way across Big Sur during your stay at Ventana.

 Whether on a road bike or a mountain bike, cycling Big Sur is a demanding endeavor.
 Highway 1 is the stuff legends are made of; expert road riders seek the thrill of its heart-pounding hills, sharp curves and unparalleled views.
-For a mountain biking challenge, try the 10-20% grades of Rocky Ridge Trail in Garrapata State Park, or a more moderate ride on Old Coast Road between Bixby Bridge and Andrew Molera State Park.
-Mountain biking is also allowed in the following places:
+Try a moderate ride on Old Coast Road between Bixby Bridge and Andrew Molera State Park, or challenge yourself with mountain biking in the following places:

 - Pfeiffer Ridge Trail in Andrew Molera State Park

 - Cone Peak Road between Nacimiento Summit and Cone Peak

 Let Big Sur Guides and Hiking show you the beauty of Big Sur with a taste of everything magical — from old-growth redwood trails and secret waterfalls to spectacular beaches and ocean coves.